 Happy new Wareable year!
-It's time to look ahead to what 2016 has in store for us in the wonderful world of wearable tech.
-In the next twelve months, we're expecting to get our hands on the Apple Watch 2, hopefully some new Fitbits and it's going to be a big year for VR.
+It's time to look ahead to what 2017 has in store for us in the wonderful world of wearable and connected-self tech.

-We've already picked out the biggest trends for 2016 in our Wareable 50, but how will wearable tech actually impact on your life?
+We've already picked out the biggest trends for next year in our Wareable 50, but how will wearable tech actually impact on your life?

 From first thing in the morning to getting your head down at night, here's where we think wearables will filter into that daily routine.

 After several vibrating shakes from the silent alarm on your Fitbit, you're gently roused from your slumber.
 But maybe today you don't really want to show off your sporty-looking - that's ok, because 2016 was the year wearables started blending more effortlessly with your clothing.

 Fossil helped spearhead progress there majorly, but there's more to come as fashionable wearables continue to break through, and by the end of 2017 it's possible you'll be popping on a smart ring before work in the morning.

 That's not to mention all the smart clothing which is already emerging.
 Heading out for an early morning jog?
 Just slip on some smart trainers.

 Braving the commute

 Before heading out the door, best to check what the traffic's like.
 "Alexa, what's my commute look like?" you ask your Echo.
 Not too bad - if you leave now you'll make it to work in time.
 As you close the front door your heating powers down and lights switch off without you having to press a single button - isn't the smart home so much better now?

 Y0u hop in the car, but you remember you said your friend could use your apartment that day.
 No problem, you can control your thermostat from the car with the power of your voice, as you command it to switch the heating back on.